BH-Badreddine/weather-app/README.md

-##Visit website from here:https://bh-badreddine.github.io/weather-app/
+## Visit website from here:https://bh-badreddine.github.io/weather-app/
-####In this project, I developed a website enabling users to input a city's name and access both its current weather and the forecast for the next five days.
+#### In this project, I developed a website using React js enabling users to input a city's name and access both its current weather and the forecast for the next five days.

 # Getting Started with Create React App